ankeetmaini/blog/content/posts/planning-checklist.md

 this is the only way to get 200% and pave the way for building a high-performing team which goes over & beyond not because you're pressurising them but because they like solving complex challenges and getting better at their craft

-*special thanks to [rahul](https://www.linkedin.com/in/rahulkrish/), [rajesh](https://www.linkedin.com/in/rnaik/), [deepanshu](https://www.linkedin.com/in/androiddeepanshu/), [sajan](https://www.linkedin.com/in/sajankedia/) for telling me how wrong i was at the absolute wrong time when i was having fun at a party in indiranagar 😭*
+*special thanks to [rahul](https://www.linkedin.com/in/rahulkrish/), [rajesh](https://www.linkedin.com/in/rnaik/), [deepanshu](https://www.linkedin.com/in/androiddeepanshu/), and [sajan](https://www.linkedin.com/in/sajankedia/) for telling me how stupid i was at the absolute wrong time when i was having fun at a party in indiranagar 😭*